YuanXun9834/SG_Routing_UI_LinYuanXun/docs/User_Stories/User_Stories.md

 1. The control panel provides input fields for start point (longitude, latitude, description)
 2. The control panel provides input fields for end point (longitude, latitude, description)
 3. Default values are pre-filled for start and end points (Bedok 85 and Choa Chu Kang Road)
+4. A location search field is available for both start and end points using OpenStreetMap geocoding
+5. Users can search for locations by name (e.g., "Marina Bay", "Orchard Road", "Changi Airport")
+6. Search results appear in a dropdown with full address and location type
+7. Selecting a search result automatically fills coordinates and description
+8. Manual coordinate entry is still available below the search field
-4. A "Plan Mode" feature allows users to click on the map to set start and end points
+9. A "Plan Mode" feature allows users to click on the map to set start and end points
-5. When entering plan mode, users are prompted to click on the map for the start point first
+10. When entering plan mode, users are prompted to click on the map for the start point first
-6. After selecting the start point, users are prompted to click on the map for the end point
+11. After selecting the start point, users are prompted to click on the map for the end point
-7. After selecting both points in plan mode, the route is automatically calculated
+12. After selecting both points in plan mode, the route is automatically calculated
-8. A "Calculate Route" button is available for manual route calculation
+13. A "Calculate Route" button is available for manual route calculation
-9. When the button is clicked, the application sends a route request to the backend
+14. When the button is clicked, the application sends a route request to the backend
-10. The route is displayed on the map as a blue line
+15. The route is displayed on the map as a blue line
-11. Start point is marked with a green marker on the map
+16. Start point is marked with a green marker on the map
-12. End point is marked with a red marker on the map
+17. End point is marked with a red marker on the map
-13. The map automatically zooms to fit the route
+18. The map automatically zooms to fit the route
-14. If route calculation fails, an error message is displayed
+19. If route calculation fails, an error message is displayed
-15. The route calculation respects the currently selected travel type
+20. The route calculation respects the currently selected travel type
-16. The "Calculate Route" button is enabled when valid start and end points are set
+21. The "Calculate Route" button is enabled when valid start and end points are set
-17. Points selected via plan mode persist in the input fields after route calculation
+22. Points selected via plan mode or search persist in the input fields after route calculation

 ---